sailscastshq/docs.sailscasts.com/docs/inertia-sails/infinite-scroll.md

 # Infinite Scroll

 inertia-sails provides `sails.inertia.scroll()` for implementing infinite scroll with pagination metadata.
+It wraps your data for Inertia's `<InfiniteScroll>` component, marks the wrapped array path for merging, and emits the `scrollProps` metadata the client needs.

 ## Basic Usage